Wildlife of the Central African Republic: Flora

 In the southwest is lowland forest and secondary grassland interspersed with forest in the Bangassou area of the south.
 Lowland forest exists in the southwest in the Dzangha-Sangha and Mbaere Bodingue Ngoto areas.
 Shrubs and bush vegetation mostly confined in the extreme northern region.
 Tropical forests cover 3.5 million ha.
-The tropical forests contain luxuriant plant growth with hundreds of plant species including Entradrolphragus angolensis, Lophira alata, Manilkara mabokeensis, Monodora myristica, Ricinodendron heudlotii, along with the African tulip tree, rubber tree, strangler fig, and cecropia.
+The tropical forests contain luxuriant plant growth with hundreds of plant species including Entradrolphragus angolensis, Lophira alata, Manilkara mabokeensis, Monodora myristica, Ricinodendron heudlotii, along with the African tulip tree, rubber tree, strangler fig, and Cecropia species.

+In the Central African Republic forest cover is around 36% of the total land area, equivalent to 22,303,000 hectares (ha) of forest in 2020, down from 23,203,000 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 22,301,000 hectares (ha) and planted forest covered 2,000 hectares (ha).
+Of the naturally regenerating forest 9% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity).
+For the year 2015, 91% of the forest area was reported to be under public ownership and 9% private ownership.
+In 2021, the rate of deforestation in the Central African Republic increased by 71%.

 Woodland savannah mainly consists of Vitellaria paradoxa, Combretum spp., Acacia spp., Anogeissus leiocarpa, Afzelia africana, Burkea africana, Isoberlinia doka, Terminalia spp., Khaya senegalensis, Rafia sudanica and Borassus spp. along the rivers.

 Fauna

-The fauna of the CRA consists of 209 mammal species, of which two are endemic and 11 are threatened.
+The fauna of the CAR consists of 209 mammal species, of which two are endemic and 11 are threatened.
 The threatened species listed in the 2004 IUCN Red List of Threatened Animals are: endangered species namely, chimpanzee (Pan troglodytes), gorilla (Gorilla gorilla), giant African water shrew (Potamogale velox), red colobus (Procolobus badius) and wild dog (Lycaon pictus); and the vulnerable species are African elephant (Loxodonta africana), African golden cat (Profelis aurata), cheetah (Acinonyx jubatus), Gounda mouse (Mus goundae); endemic species are Hun shrew (Crocidura attila), lion (Panthera leo), and Oubangui mouse (Mus oubanguii), red-fronted gazelle (Gazella rufifrons) and spotted-necked otter (Lutra maculicollis]).
 The Gabon dwarf shrew (Suncus remyi), which was critically endangered in the past is now a species of least concern.

-The wildlife of CRA featured on a sheet of the Boy Scouts' Association 1997 contains lilac-breasted roller (Coracias caudatus), red kite, great white pelican, cattle egret, wild dog, gnu, panther, African elephant, buffalo, hippopotamus and leopards, though no stamps of the wildlife have been issued.

 The southwest has a colourful variety of butterflies.
-The faunal species are listed in the Animal Diversity Web site of the University of Michigan Museum of Zoology, some of which are mentioned in the following sections.
+The faunal species are listed in the Animal Diversity Web of the University of Michigan Museum of Zoology, some of which are mentioned in the following sections.
 Both crocodiles and hippopotamuses are found in the rivers.